 Frequency not defined.

-Central nervous system: Fatigue, fever, lethargy, malaise
+Central nervous system: Fatigue, lethargy, malaise

-Endocrine & metabolic: Growth retardation, hyperuricemia, hypocalcemia
+Endocrine & metabolic: Growth suppression, hyperuricemia, hypocalcemia

 Neuromuscular & skeletal: Myalgia

 Miscellaneous: Fever, tissue necrosis

 • Extravasation: Vesicant; ensure proper needle or catheter placement prior to and during infusion.
 Avoid extravasation.
 [U.S. Boxed Warning]: Extremely corrosive to soft tissues; if extravasation occurs during IV use, severe damage to soft tissues will occur; has led to contracture of the arms (rare).
 Recommended for IV administration only.

 • Gastrointestinal toxicity: Dactinomycin is associated with a high emetic potential; antiemetics are recommended to prevent nausea and vomiting (Basch, 2011; Dupuis, 2011).

 • Hepatotoxicity: May cause hepatic sinusoidal obstruction syndrome (SOS; formerly called veno-occlusive liver disease [VOD]), increased risk in children <4 years of age; use with caution in hepatobiliary dysfunction.
 Monitor for signs or symptoms of hepatic SOS, including bilirubin >1.4 mg/dL, unexplained weight gain, ascites, hepatomegaly, or unexplained right upper quadrant pain (Arndt, 2004).